 METS trainers will inspire you to support individuals through the provision of person-centred services.
 Work may include day-to-day support of individuals in community settings or support with the implementation of specific community-based programs.

 You’ll learn how to work with a diverse range of people, assessing and considering individual needs while maintaining communication with a diverse range of service providers.

 Community Services is one of the fastest-growing sectors in Australia, and the diversity this career path offers is very broad.
 You could work with children and families, senior citizens, people with disabilities or mental illnesses, immigrants, or the homeless.

 This nationally-recognised course consists of 5 core units, and 7 electives.

-To be eligible to commence a traineeship, a participant must be an Australian citizen or permanent resident working full or part time (minimum 15 hours).
-The participant must have the support of their employer, an accredited RTO and an Australian Apprenticeship Centre.
+To be eligible to commence a traineeship, a participant must be an Australian citizen or permanent resident working full or part time within a service (minimum 15 hours).
+The participant must have the support of their employer, an accredited RTO (such as METS Training Services) and an Australian Apprenticeship Centre.

 Yes.
 Under certain circumstances your traineeship can be extended, however this process can take some time and applying for an extension should be considered as a last resort.
 You should speak to us and/or your Australian Apprenticeship Centre if you are considering applying for an extension.